ManageIQ/manageiq.org/site/_posts/2017-09-29-miqldap-to-sssd.md

 Why did the *miqldap_to_sssd* conversion tool come to be?

-MiQ is delivered with the built in LDAP client, *MiqLdap*.
+ManageIQ (MiQ) is delivered with the built in LDAP client, *MiqLdap*.
 Maintaining our own LDAP client is unnecessary as there are multiple mechanisms built into the operating system that provide an interface to an LDAP directory.

 **The How**